pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 - CCIA: Chapter 1, Sections 1.1 to 1.4. *Optional*: 1.3.

 <ins>Helpful Videos:</ins>
-- [On Processes](https://www.youtube.com/watch?v=LDhoD4IVElk) (Can skip, not that relevant to concurrency, but you'll gain understanding on CPU instructions on a lower level)
+- [On Processes](https://www.youtube.com/watch?v=LDhoD4IVElk) (Can skip, not that relevant to concurrency, but you'll gain an understanding on CPU instructions on a lower level)
 - [Why Are Threads Needed in Single Core Processors](https://www.youtube.com/watch?v=M9HHWFp84f0)
 - [Threads on Multicore Processors](https://www.youtube.com/watch?v=5sw9XJokAqw) (Can skip, already explained nicely in reading assignment, watch if not clear)

-Explores different methods of concurrency, single-threading and multi-threading, and discusses why should one use concurrency and establishes that the main motivation behind using it is either separation of concerns or performance.
+This section explores different methods of concurrency, single-threading and multi-threading, and discusses why should one use concurrency and establishes that the main motivation behind using it is either separation of concerns or performance.

 Here's an experiment you can try.
 Build and run the code in the [given file](https://github.com/sjais1337/concurrency/blob/master/tests/time_comparison.cpp).
-If you wish to look at the code, you may, but at this stage you don't have to, but essentially the task is to sum the first billion natural numbers, by using a simple for loop.
+If you wish to look at the code, you may, but at this stage you don't have to.
+But essentially the task is to sum the first billion natural numbers, by using a simple for loop.

-Considering that most of you will be having at most 16 threads, all even multiples of threads have been added till 16 so you can notice the pattern yourself!
+Considering that most of you will be having at most 16 threads, all even multiples of threads have been added up to 16 so you can notice the pattern yourself!
 Once you run it, you'll find results similar to this (assuming you have a 16 threaded CPU, the results would be similar to mine, however try running it yourself).

 ```
 Available threads 16